celerik/celerik-netcore-web/CONTRIBUTING.md

 You need a basic understanding of [Git and GitHub.com](https://guides.github.com/activities/hello-world/).

 **Step 1:** Skip this step for small changes (for example, if you're correcting a typo or immediately opening a pull request to address an issue that you find).
-If you're interested in coding new service definitions or in thoroughly revising existing services, open an [issue](https://github.com/celerik/celerik-netcore-services/issues) describing what you want to do.
+If you're interested in coding new functionalities or in thoroughly revising existing functionalities, open an [issue](https://github.com/celerik/celerik-netcore-web/issues) describing what you want to do.

-**Step 2:** Fork the `celerik-netcore-services` repo as needed and create a branch for your changes.
+**Step 2:** Fork the `celerik-netcore-web` repo as needed and create a branch for your changes.

 For small changes, you can use GitHub's web interface.
 Simply click the **Edit the file in your fork of this project** on the file you'd like to change.
 GitHub creates the new branch for you when you submit the changes.

 **Step 3:** Make the changes on this new branch.

-Add your service to the right folder or create a new one.
+Add your functionallity to the right folder or create a new one.

 ### Project structure

 ```
-Celerik.NetCore.Services
-  /Enumerations
-  /Model
+Celerik.NetCore.Web
+  /Cors
+  /Exceptions
+  /Logger
   /Resources
-  /Services
-  /Utilities
-Celerik.NetCore.Services.Test
-  /Model
+  /Security
+  /Startups
+  /Swagger
+  /Validations
+Celerik.NetCore.Web.Test
+  /Cors
   /Resources
-  /Services
-  /Utilities
+  /Swagger
 ```

 Be sure to add unit testing for new functions you are creating, and that all unit tests PASS.

-**Step 4:** Submit a Pull Request (PR) from your branch to `celerik-netcore-services/master`.
+**Step 4:** Submit a Pull Request (PR) from your branch to `celerik-netcore-web/master`.

 Each PR should usually address one issue at a time.
 The PR can modify one or multiple files.
 If you're addressing multiple fixes on different files, separate PRs are preferred.